Diane Savino: State Senate career

 Diane Savino at the 2009 Memorial Day Parade, Staten Island.
 With Savino is Borough President James Molinaro.

 In 2004, Savino was elected to represent the 23rd Senatorial District.
 She succeeded longtime Senator Seymour P. Lachman, who had retired.

 On December 2, 2009, Savino voted for same-sex marriage legislation, which failed to pass the Senate.
 Her speech on same-sex marriage became popular on the Internet.
 The YouTube video was viewed by over 40,000 people (it went viral).
 Hundreds of people all across the world commented on the video.
 Subsequently, in 2011, the Marriage Equality Act passed the Senate and became law; Savino voted for this bill as well.

 In 2011, Savino—together with Democratic Sens.
 Jeffrey D. Klein, David J. Valesky, and David Carlucci—formed the Independent Democratic Conference (IDC).
 The IDC caucused separately from the other State Senate Democrats; eventually, in December 2012, it entered into a power-sharing arrangement with Senate Republicans.
 When the Republican Conference won enough seats for outright control of the Senate in 2014, Savino and the rest of the IDC chose to remain aligned with them.

-As a member of the IDC, Savino was provided with a stipend, known as a "lulu", worth $13,500 per year that is designated by Legislative Law 5-1 for the Chair of the Senate Codes Committee.
+As a member of the IDC, Savino was provided with a stipend, known as a "lulu", worth $13,500 per year, that is designated by Legislative Law 5-1 for the Chair of the Senate Codes Committee.
 Senate Republicans named her Vice Chair of that committee, reserving the chairmanship for a Republican; in order to provide the stipend to Savino, payroll officials falsified state documents.

-In 2014, medical marijuana was legalized in New York; Savino was the lead sponsor of that legislation.
+In 2014, medical marijuana was legalized in New York; Savino was the lead sponsor of the legislation.
 Savino has also sponsored proposed legislation that would legalize physician-assisted suicide.

 Savino and her IDC colleagues rejoined the Senate Democratic Conference in April 2018.
 In the 2018 Democratic Primary, Savino defeated Jasmine Robinson, a legal secretary who had been endorsed by the progressive groups Citizen Action of New York and Our Revolution, by a 67-21% margin.
 Savino was one of only two former IDC members (along with David Carlucci) to win their primary races.
 In the 2018 general election, Savino defeated her Republican opponent, David Krainert, by a 69-28% margin.

 In early 2022, Savino stated that she supported the creation of a new congressional district in Brooklyn which consists of Asian-American voting residential majority.
 As of January 2023, the new New York State Senate district that she represented includes the neighborhood of Red Hook.
 Other sections of her district in Brooklyn were removed.

-Savino has announced that she will not be running for reelection to the state senate in 2022.